Grandma’s Pie Crust Recipe

 This post may contain affiliate links.
 Read our disclosure policy.

 Learn how to make a pie crust the way Grandma did.
-Grandma’s Pie Crust recipe is buttery, flaky, and takes just a few minutes to make.
+Grandma’s Pie Crust recipe with vinegar is buttery, flaky, and takes just a few minutes to make.
 It’s our long-time family favorite!

 I have always loved homemade pie crust.
 I grew up with homemade rather than store-bought crusts, so taking the extra time to make Grandma’s perfect pie crust recipe is normal to me.

 It’s not that I’m above using store-bought crusts.
 I’ve used them in the past and will use them again in the future.
 Everyone needs a shortcut now and then.
-But there’s nothing like a homemade apple pie with flaky pie crust that almost melts in your mouth.
+But there’s nothing like a homemade apple pie or sour cherry pie with flaky pie crust that almost melts in your mouth.
 To me, it’s the best part of the pie.
+This pie crust with vinegar will give you those results!

-Our family’s pie crust recipe.
+Our grandma’s pie crust recipe.

-Today I’m sharing with you Matt’s grandma’s homemade pie crust recipe.
-It’s been the only pie crust recipe I’ve used since I got married.
-It was in a family cookbook given to me at our wedding shower.
 The little cookbook falls open to this recipe automatically, the pages are worn and have stains from the many years of love it has endured.
 Don’t you love it when a favorite recipe card looks like that?

-So what makes Grandma’s recipe so good?
-It’s the cold butter and ice cold water.
+Second, it’s the cold butter and ice cold water.
 Cold ingredients make for the best pie crust ever.
 The butter will melt into the dough while it bakes leaving you the flakiest crust possible.
-You can even use a cold bowl to help ensure the ingredients are as cold as possible.
+You can even use a chill a bowl in the fridge to help ensure the ingredients are as cold as possible.

 • 3 cups Pastry flour.
 What kind of flour should you use for pie dough?
 Use all-purpose flour if you’d like.
 We did for years.
 But when we switched to pastry flour, we started getting comments on how good our pie crust was.
 Pastry flour has low protein content which means it doesn’t generate as much gluten as all purpose flour.
 This means you end up with tender crust which is perfect for pie.
 A pastry flour crust is a little more of a fragile crust so you have to be careful that it doesn’t tear when you are moving it from the floured surface to the pie pan.
 If you choose to use all-purpose flour, make sure not to overmix the dough.